If you cry, "Mocco" will come!? Investigating the mystery of trauma among children in Tsugaru [Aomori Prefecture]

 The Yuan Dynasty (Mongol Empire) also sent troops north in the late 13th century

-The second theory is that, due to the possibility that this expedition drove the Ainu people of Sakhalin from their land and sent them fleeing to Hokkaido and even Honshu, the " terror of army of took root in the region in the form of "mokko."
+The second theory is that, given the possibility that the Ainu people of Sakhalin were driven from their land by this expedition and fled to Hokkaido and even Honshu, the "terror of the Mongol army" recounted by refugees who arrived in Tsugaru from Sakhalin, similar to the refugees from Tsushima and Iki,establishedtheinbecame"mokko."region in the form of

 Although compelling, there is no clear evidence for either theory